golang/tools/internal/mcp/design/design.md

 ### Roots

-Clients support the MCP Roots feature out of the box, including roots-changed notifications.
+Clients support the MCP Roots feature, including roots-changed notifications.
 Roots can be added and removed from a `Client` with `AddRoots` and `RemoveRoots`:

 ```go
 // AddRoots adds the given roots to the client,